equitymarkets/7North/README.md

 * Urban 3 Consulting and similar
 * Urbanism movement and 10 principles of intelligent urbanism
 * Virginia's Bull's Eye concept around stations, in particular the Silver and Orange lines
-* Concept of anti-fragility and the enhancement of this which this project brings
+* Nassim Taleb's concept of anti-fragility and the enhancement of this which this project brings
 * Peter Calthorpe and TOD

 Possible Partnerships - representing large organizations that may be interested in employee or executive packages for corporate retreats or employee lodging during travel